pivotal/docs-tap/scst-policy/configuring.hbs.md

-# Configuring Supply Chain Security Tools - Policy
+# Configuring<!--฿ If a procedure topic, consider using an imperative instead of a gerund. ฿--> Supply Chain Security Tools - Policy

 This component requires extra configuration steps to verify your container images.